happyfish100/fastkengine/README.md

 Note:
   the charset is UTF-8.

-  multi questions correspond to one answer, question match success when all keywords of a question are matched.
+  multi questions correspond to one answer, question matchs success when all keywords of a question are matched.

-  keywords with a pipe line (|) for match any one of them, eg. core-dump location | position .
+  keywords with a pipe line (|) for match any one of them, eg. core-dump location | position

   the English words with a minus sign (-) for a whole, eg. core-dump matchs core dump, coredump and core-dump.

   You should segment Chinese words manually.

-  the conditions like "key1=value1 key2=value2" in the answer is optional.
+  the conditions like "key1=value1 key2=value2" in the answer is optional, eg. [answer] for no additional condition.

 for example: